Otite-Git/Otite-Git/README.md

 <br />

- A Cloud SME with experience in Solution Architecture, Cloud Engineering, Cloud Development, Design and Python Programming Language.
+ A Cloud SME with experience in Solution Architecture, Technical Business Analysis, Cloud Development, Design and Python Programming Language.
 I have designed developed and scaled solutions using Python and AWS services such as EC2, Kineses, RDS, Terraform, Docker and general AWS services.
 Apart from that I like getting involved in creative innovations, solutioning and problem solving.<!--✌-->